scorttt/yatffa-ostw/README.md

 - 5RKYY (JP)

 ## Compiling
-Compilation requires you to have [OSTW](https://github.com/ItsDeltin/Overwatch-Script-To-Workshop) set up and my [macros.del](https://github.com/scorttt/workshop-scripts/blob/master/macros.del) file placed in an folder called `workshop-scripts` above the parent directory of the cloned repository.
+Compilation requires you to have [OSTW](https://github.com/ItsDeltin/Overwatch-Script-To-Workshop) set up and my [macros.del](https://github.com/scorttt/workshop-scripts/blob/master/macros.del) file placed in a folder called `workshop-scripts` above the parent directory of the cloned repository.
 Folder structure should look as follows:

 ```